 What do I need to physically connect my laptop to my flat-screen TV?

 Maybe you don't have a problem with cables – if so, all flat-screen TVs offer at least one HDMI port, as do practically all non-Apple laptops that have been manufactured in the last eight years.
 HDMI is just about the best solution at the moment, as it supports both audio and video (HD and beyond).
 All you need, therefore, is an HDMI cable to connect the two.

 You could spend a small fortune on expensive HDMI cables, but the truth of the matter is that for HD video transmitted from your laptop, any HDMI cable will do.
 You can buy perfectly functioning, gold-plated cables for under £5 (and as little as £2) from the likes of Screwfix, Amazon, or many others.

-How do I connect my MacBook to my flat-screen TV?
+How do I connect a MacBook to my smart TV?

 The latest MacBook models require a USB Type-C adapter to connect them to your TV.
 Apple provides a Digital AV Multiport Adapter, but if you want a simple USB-C to HDMI connection at HD quality, you can get away with a more affordable Anker USB-C to HDMI Adapter.

 MacBook Airs and MacBook Pros ship with Thunderbolt ports that double up as Mini DisplayPorts – this allows you to skip right past the adapter to simply having a USB-C to DisplayPort cable.
 Just make sure it supports 4K resolutions like the Cable Matters USB-C to DisplayPort.

-What cables do I need for connecting older laptops to TVs?
+What cables do I need to connect older laptops?

 If you're not worried about streaming in HD – when connecting up to an older CRT television, for example – then the best option is to use the S-Video port.
 It doesn't provide High Definition (HD) quality, and only carries the video signal, so you'll also need to hook up a separate audio cable (typically from your laptop's 3.5mm headphone jack) to the audio inputs on your TV.